Online Pharmacy

-Weight Loss
+Weight Loss Consultation

-Weight Loss Pills
+Weight Loss Products

 Clearly the best way to lose weight is to follow a healthy diet and exercise programme as outlined on our obesity advice page.
 Where an effort in this direction has failed, we are prepared to prescribe medications based on individual personal circumstances.
-There are a number of prescription weight loss medications available in the UK and we provide a brief summary of each below.
-We have included links to other parts of this website where more substantial information is available on each slimming pill available to prescribe.
+There are a number of prescription weight loss pills available in the UK and we provide a brief summary of each below.
+We have included links to other parts of this website where more substantial information is available on each weight loss pill available to prescribe.

 Reductil